 - Regularly assessing employee engagement and awareness

-- Consistently sharing messages about what do if workers need help with a drug-related issue
+- Consistently sharing messages about what to do if workers need help with a drug-related issue

 - Ensuring training of managers and supervisors on overdose education and naloxone